latticexyz/mud/packages/explorer/README.md

 For a full working setup, check out the [`local-explorer`](https://github.com/latticexyz/mud/tree/main/examples/local-explorer) example.

-You may also want to check out the MUD [Quickstart guide](https://mud.dev/quickstart) to set up a new MUD project that already comes with the World Explorer.
+You may also want to check out the MUD [Quickstart guide](https://mud.dev/quickstart) to set up a new MUD project that already comes with the World Explorer included.

 ## CLI arguments